vacu9708/Smart-CCTV/README.md

 # Structure
 ## Overal picture of how it works
-1. A camera run by raspberry pi transfers video frames to the image processing computer.
+1. The camera transfers video frames to the image processing computer.
 2. The live video streaming is analyzed in python.
-3. The analyzed result is sent to the Node.js server. (after base64 encoding, socket communication)
+3. The analyzed result is sent to the Node.js server. (with base64 encoding, socket communication)

 ## How illegally parked cars are detected
 1. Detect a car